 A vampire is, by definition, a re-animated corpse who sucks blood from the living to survive.
 They are thought to be warded off by certain things such as garlic and silver, and they are told to only be killable by cremation or a stake through the heart.
 They are also told to be able to transform into a bat.

-People, for as far as we know, have always believed in some form of vampire, as well as the significance of blood.
-The ancient Babylonians, Chinese, and Egyptians, Greeks, and Romans all believed in vampires, and the Jewish Talmud tells of Lilith, who was turned into a monster that preyed on men and children.
+People, as far as we know, have always believed in some form of vampire, as well as the significance of blood.
+The ancient Babylonians, Chinese, Egyptians, Greeks, and Romans all believed in vampires, and the Jewish Talmud tells of Lilith, who was turned into a monster that preyed on men and children.

 In the Americas, the early Indigenous peoples of Peru believed those who worshipped the devil would suck children’s blood while they were asleep in order to gain their life force.